-Finding the right personal training names for your business doesn’t have to be complicated.
-Above, we took you through our simple five-step process so you can find a name that’s creative, unique, and helps you connect with your market.
+Finding the right personal training website names for your business doesn’t have to be complicated.
+Above, we took you through our simple five-step process so you can find a website name that’s creative, unique, and helps you connect with your market.

 Now, the ball ⚽ is in your court.

-As you start the process, remember to brainstorm and shortlist catchy names, get feedback on them, check if no one else has them, and compare your name to some of your competitors.
+As you start the process, remember to brainstorm and shortlist catchy names, get feedback on them, check if no one else has them, and compare your website name to some of your competitors.

 👉 After you decide on your personal training website name you’ll need to build your actual site.
 To help you with that, we’ve put together a guide on how to make a website.